oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 "OpenID Connect Dynamic Client Registration" [@!OpenID.Registration] and "OAuth 2.0 Dynamic Client Registration Protocol" [@!RFC7591] specify how a Client registers at an OpenID Provider or an OAuth 2.0 Authorization Server.
 Such registrations are performed in a peer-to-peer manner, where a Client is registered with a single service.
 A given Client's registration at another service may differ in naming, metadata, and security mechanisms.

 When a Client joins a federation, it registers, not at a specific service, but to the federation itself.
-This fact implies that the registration data for a Client joining the federation needs to be generic in a sense that the registration does not presupposes a particular peer service.
+This fact implies that the registration data for a Client joining the federation **MUST** be generic in a sense that the registration does not presupposes a particular peer service.
 This also applies for other Entity types other than OAuth 2.0 Clients and OpenID Relying Parties.

 Consequently, an OpenID Provider or an OAuth 2.0 Authorization Server compliant with this profile **MUST** be prepared to accept, and incorporate the metadata of an already registered Client, to its service configuration.

-- Entity ID naming.
-Addressable.
-Ownership of domain.
-- Also, write recommendations about trust ...

 ## Role of the Federation Registration Entity {#role_of_the_federation_registration_entity}

 A Federation Registration Entity is a Superior Entity within the federation with which a Federation Protocol Entity (for example, an OpenID Connect Relying Party) registers to join the federation.

+How the registration is initiated is out of scope for this profile, but one example is that the Federation Registration Entity provides an application to which Entity administrators log in and request registration for their Entity.

 The Federation Registration Entity registers an Entity by creating and signing a Subordinate Statement for this Entity.
-Thus the following aspects of an Entity being registered are thus vouched for by its Immediate Superior Entity:
+Thus, the following aspects of an Entity being registered are vouched for by its Immediate Superior Entity:

 - The binding of a federation key to an Entity Identifier.